 If you said, “understand it,” then you are absolutely correct.
 That’s where criminology comes in.

 To put it simply, criminology is the study of crime.
-The field is fascinating and involves understanding why crimes are committed, what society has to do with it, and the best ways to prevent future crimes.
+The field is fascinating and involves understanding why people commit crime, what society has to do with it, and the best ways to prevent future crimes.

 So, where should you start?
 The top criminology and criminal justice degree is just what you need to succeed in this industry.

 Related Resource: 35 Top Bachelor’s in Accounting Degrees